mw-orcl/Move_Improve/lab700/content.md

 Job "ADMIN"."SYS_IMPORT_SCHEMA_01" completed with 1 error(s) at Tue Dec 24 19:25:42 2019 elapsed 0 00:04:36
 ```

-To view the import.log you must put it into the Object Store, then download it to your laptop and view with a text editor.
+To view the import.log you must put it into an Oracle Object Store bucket and then download it to your laptop and view with a text editor.
+An example of putting the file in the Object Store bucket is shown below.

 ```
 BEGIN